1. How long have you been eating a Zero Carb (No Plant Foods) diet?

 26. Is there anything you would like share about this way of eating that I have not already asked you?

-Please visit my “Interviews” page linked at the top of this website to read the stories of other long time Zero Carb veterans.
+Please visit my “Interviews” and “Testimonials” pages linked at the top of this website to read the stories of other short and long term Zero Carb veterans.

 If you are interested in meeting others who practice an All-Meat diet, please feel free to join us in the Facebook group “Principia Carnivora” for support.